 The program focused on improving the country’s performance on the Ruling Justly and Economic Freedom indicators and aimed to reduce corruption through reforms in tax administration, public procurement and business registration.

-Albania’s second Threshold Program built upon the significant successes of MCC’s first Threshold Program and looks to institutionalize key reforms in public administration and judicial capacity building and to support anti-corruption activity.
+Albania’s second threshold program built upon the successes of MCC’s first threshold program to lead adoption of key reforms in public administration and judicial capacity building and to support anti-corruption activity.

 In 2006, the U.S. Government’s Millennium Challenge Corporation (MCC) and the Government of Armenia signed a compact designed to reduce rural poverty through a sustainable increase in the economic performance of the agricultural sector.

 MCC's investments stimulated regional trade through rehabilitated infrastructure and a reliable energy supply.
 The compact also improved the delivery of regional and municipal services, provided investment capital and increased productivity in farms.